hallpaz/3dsystems20/docs/assignment2.md

 ## Rendering a Scene with a Differentiable Renderer

-The objective of this 2nd assignment is to render a scene using a differentiable renderer and exploit some capabilities of this system.
+The objective of this 2nd assignment is to render a scene using the differentiable renderer and exploit some capabilities of this system.
 We aim to render equirectangular panoramas, building a scene with a single sphere parameterized by latitude and longitude and setting the câmera in the center of the sphere.
 You can find the [full source code here](https://github.com/hallpaz/3dsystems20/blob/master/Rendering%20Panoramas.ipynb).

 ### Modeling the Scene